 The decor is cool and inviting, the cocktails are delicious and the food?
 Well, you’re in for a treat.
 Try the meatloaf calamari and the gà kho gừng – although anything you pick is bound to be delicious.
 Whether you’re out for a romantic evening meal or unwinding with a long and relaxing lunch, E Village should be top of your list.

 From durian affogatos to lemongrass kumquat tea and all the delicious iced concoctions in between, La Maison Deli will definitely whet your appetite.
 And that’s just the drinks!
 Whether you’re hankering for ribs or fish, salad or congee, this Vietnamese restaurant has it all.
 The food is beautifully presented, the service is quick and super-friendly and the courtyard setting is idyllic, even with traffic whizzing by.
 And, while the dishes won’t be winning any Michelin stars, they are creative, well-flavored and pretty damn satisfying.
-Try one of the very reasonably priced set menus – and definitely indulge in one of their iced smoothies!
+A little pricey but set menus are reasonably priced.

 Lantern Town offers up a pretty and cosy setting right in the heart of the Old Town.
 With its extensive menu featuring a range of Hội An classics – and some with a seafood twist – there’s enough choice to please everyone.
 Whether you’re after lunch on the terrace, dinner in the leafy courtyard or a refreshing cocktail to kick back and relax with after a long afternoon shopping, this place can offer the shelter you seek.